RoninDojo/RoninDojo/Guides/Command Line & Dojo Commands.md

 **Available modules:**

-`dojo.sh logs` : display the logs of all containers
+Display the logs of all containers: `dojo.sh logs`

-`dojo.sh logs bitcoind` : display the logs of bitcoind
+Display the logs of bitcoind: `dojo.sh logs bitcoind`

-`dojo.sh logs db` : display the logs of the MySQL database
+Display the logs of the MySQL database: `dojo.sh logs db`

-`dojo.sh logs tor` : display the logs of tor
+Display the logs of tor: `dojo.sh logs tor`

-`dojo.sh logs api` : display the logs of the REST API (nodejs)
+Display the logs of the REST API (nodejs): `dojo.sh logs api`

-`dojo.sh logs tracker` : display the logs of the Tracker (nodejs)
+Display the logs of the Tracker (nodejs): `dojo.sh logs tracker`

-`dojo.sh logs pushtx` : display the logs of the pushTx API (nodejs)
+Display the logs of the pushTx API (nodejs): `dojo.sh logs pushtx`

-`dojo.sh logs pushtx-orchest` : display the logs of the Orchestrator (nodejs)
+Display the logs of the Orchestrator (nodejs): `dojo.sh logs pushtx-orchest`

 **Available options:** _(for api, tracker, pushtx and pushtx-orchest modules):_

-`-d [VALUE]` : select the type of log to be displayed.
-VALUE can be output (default) or error.
+Select the type of log to be displayed.
+VALUE can be output (default) or error: `-d [VALUE]`

-` -n [VALUE]` : display the last VALUE lines
+Display the last VALUE lines: ` -n [VALUE]`

 ----

-`onion`

-Display the Tor onion address allowing your wallet to access your Dojo.
+Display the Tor onion address allowing your wallet to access your Dojo: `onion`

-`restart`

-Restart your Dojo.
+Restart your Dojo: `restart`

-`start`

-Start your Dojo.
+Start your Dojo: `start`

-`stop`

-Stop your Dojo.
+Stop your Dojo: `stop`

-`uninstall`

-Delete your Dojo.
-Be careful!
-This command will also remove all data.
+Delete your Dojo. **Be careful!
+This command will also remove all data**: `uninstall`

-`upgrade`

-Upgrade your Dojo.
+Upgrade your Dojo: `upgrade`

-`version`

-Display the version of dojo.
+Display the version of dojo: `version`